My work

 Casper Node

-In my time at Casper[3] I've worked on a few things.
-Most notably, I've worked on the node software, which allows you to run a network node on your own computer[4].
-It's written in Rust and is open source.
-You can find it here[5].
+In my time at Casper I’ve worked on a few things.
+Most notably, I’ve worked on the node software, which allows you to run a network node on your own computer.
+It’s written in Rust and is open source.
+You can find it on GitHub.

-Less notably[6], I've also worked on software downstream from the node.
+Less notably, I’ve also worked on software downstream from the node.
 Clients, integrations, SDKs, tooling, you name it.
-You can find the bulk of it here[7].
+You can find the bulk of it on the organization’s page.

 I enjoyed my time at Casper, and I’m proud of the work I did.
 I’m also grateful for the opportunity to have worked on such an interesting project with a wonderful team of engineers.